ulsdevteam/dimes/README.md

 ### Aeon Reading Room Integration

 Available dates for reading rooms can be pulled from Aeon via the request broker by setting the `REACT_APP_ENABLE_READING_ROOM_SELECT` environment variable.
 Not setting this environment variable or leaving it blank will disable this feature.
+Setting this environment variable to any string will activate it.

 ## License